tigusoft-vm/nsis-plugins-tigu/depend/fpc_compiler/example-binary-output-NOT-TRUSTED/README.md

 DO NOT USE THIS PROGRAMS!
 They are probably virused/troyanned.
-If you insist of trying this exe files (e.g. in a VM or test-only separate machine) then the archives are packed with password: this-can-be-virus--to-moze-byc-wirus.
+If you insist of trying this exe files (e.g. in a VM or test-only separate machine) then the archives are packed with password: "this-can-be-virus--to-moze-byc-wirus" of course without the quotes.